 THE GREAT CHRISTMAS LIGHT SHOW IN NORTH MYRTLE BEACH

-The event will open on November 25 at 5:30 p.m. and run Thursdays, Fridays and Saturdays through December 10.
-Starting December 15, the attraction will be open nightly until December 30th.
+The event will open on November 24 at 5:30 p.m. and run nightly through December 31.
 (Closed Christmas Day.)

 For a complete schedule of events and times click here.
 The Great Christmas Light Show will feature several attractions including Santa’s Village, ice skating, train rides, the Go Ape Lighted Tree Top adventure and more.